 Pygeum africanum versus Serenoa repens (Saw palmetto)

 Extract of Serenoa repens is another popular botanical treatment for BPH.
-In a double-blind study that compared pygeum africanum extract with extract of Serenoa repens (Saw palmetto), the Saw palmetto extract produced a greater reduction of symptoms and was better tolerated.
+In a double-blind study that compared pygeum africanum extract with Serenoa repens (Saw palmetto) extract, the Saw palmetto extract produced a greater reduction of symptoms and was better tolerated.
 In addition, the improvement of objective parameters, especially urine flow rate and residual urine content, was better in the clinical studies of Serenoa repens.
 However, there may be circumstances in which Pygeum africanum is more effective than Serenoa repens.

 Pygeum africanum bark was used experimentally in the treatment of 22 men with reduced fertility and lessened prostatic secretion and proved to have a beneficial effect.
 Treatment was administered every day over two months and was most efficient in men who did not have prostatitis.